Wang Delin: Political actions

 In 1917, Wang agreed that he and his followers would become part of the Jilin provincial forces, himself as commander of the Third Battalion of the First Brigade of the Jilin Army.
 Wang brought with him, two companions who had been with him for many years, Wu Yicheng and Kong Xianrong, each commanding a company.
 Still a battalion commander at the time of the Mukden Incident in 1931, Wang was stationed near Yanji, a small town in the east of Jilin province, where the Japanese were constructing a new, railway line.
 After Wang's troops fired on a party of Japanese surveyors, his commander attempted to persuade him to move his battalion with an offer of promotion.
 Wang refused to submit to the Manchukuo regime and his defiance attracted others to join him.
-When on February 8, 1932, Wang Delin proclaimed the establishment of the Chinese People's National Salvation Army (NSA), his battalion of 200 men had swollen to a force of over 1,000.
+When on February 8, 1932, Wang proclaimed the establishment of the Chinese People's National Salvation Army (NSA), his battalion of 200 men had swollen to a force of over 1,000.

 By capturing the town of Dunhua on February 20, the Wang reversed the Japanese advance which had seemed irresistible until then.
 He was attracting the support of peasant brotherhoods and bandits, and a few Korean nationalists, that were already taking up arms against the recently proclaimed State of Manchukuo.
 By the end of the month, the NSA was 4,600 strong.
 To bring in more recruits.
 Wang appealed to the patriotism of Chinese soldiers in the Manchukuo forces to not fight other Chinese, shaming them into deserting and joining the volunteers.
 The tactic succeeded, bringing large numbers of well-armed and trained recruits.

 In March 1932, a Japanese and Manchukuoan expeditionary force was defeated in a series of battles with the NSA around the shore of Lake Jingpo losing hundreds of casualties.
 These battles were small in scale, the volunteers using their knowledge of the local terrain to set ambushes, eventually compelling the Japanese to retreat to Harbin.